 How to Install Latest Kernel 4.19 in Ubuntu

 Periodically new devices and technology coming out and it’s important to keep our Linux system kernel up-to-date if we want to get the most of out it.
 Moreover, updating system kernel will ease us to take advantage of new kernel fuctions and also it helps us to protect ourselves from vulnerabilities that have been found in earlier versions.

-Ready to update your kernel on Ubuntu or one of their derivatives such as Debian and Linux Mint?
+Ready to update your kernel on Ubuntu and Debian or one of their derivatives such as Linux Mint?
 If so, keep reading!

 Step 1: Check Installed Kernel Version